 |12.00 – 1.00||Dixson Room and live-streamed on Zoom|

 AUSTRALIA AS A CRIME SCENEHas the whole of Australia become a crime scene since colonisation?
 Where do we start to look?
-Three indigenous Australian writers give us a new perspective, in conversation with ABC broadcaster Daniel Browning.
+Four First Nations speakers give us a new perspective.
+Melissa Lucashenko will be joining by Zoom.

 |Melissa Lucashenko, Kodie Bedford, Julie Janson|